 Do I have to receive a dose of Menactra or Menveo (Meningococcal ACWY/MCV4)?

 You must receive a dose of Menactra or Menveo (Meningococcal ACWY/MCV4) on or after the age of 16.
 These vaccines are approved for adults through the age of 55 years.
+It is not required if you are over 21 years of age.

 I got the Meningococcal vaccine before my 16th birthday, what do I do?